ujk/arabic/README.md

 arabic
 ======

-This is a tiny program for learning arabic letters.
+This is a tiny ruby green shoes program for learning arabic letters.